sstelfox/stelfox.net/content/blog/2013-11-25-using-vim-as-your-password-manager.md

 password.

-Due too the various complexities and lack of matching use cases a couple years ago I set out to develop my own open-source version of Passpack.
+Due too the various complexities and lack of matching use cases a couple years ago I set out to develop my own open-source version of PassPack.
 In the interim though I needed a solution for keeping track of my hundreds of various accounts and their passwords.